 Has anyone ever randomly asked your age?
 Are you uncomfortable answering?
 A lot of people feel that it's no one else's business how old they are, and they're offended by the question.
+Age is one of the most sensitive topics for many people, since ageism continues to be a problem in society.

 It's understandable, although rude, for people to ask at your birthday party.
 However, it's unconscionable for someone to randomly inquire about how old you are.
-Whether they have a reason to ask or they're just plain nosy, it's none of their business, and you can decline to respond while still maintaining good manners.

 It's Your Choice